 NEBOSH IIRSM risk qualification

 Disruption, uncertainty and the ‘unthinkable’ are today’s realities.
-The ability to mitigate threats and take calculated risks has never been so important.
+The ability to mitigate threats and take calculated risks are essential for success.

-Think pandemics, climate change, cyber threats, complex regulatory environments, data breaches, political uncertainties, and the levels of anxiety in the workforce.
+Think pandemics, climate change, cyber threats, complex regulatory environments, data breaches, geopolitics, and the levels of anxiety in the workforce.
 The pressure to manage these challenges, whilst delivering shareholder, financial, regulatory, customer and ethical expectations have never been so great.
-We are unable to control every outcome, but what we can do is harness and nurture our greatest asset, our people, a melting pot of talent to innovate and find solutions for a sustainable future.
+We are unable to control every outcome, but what we can do is harness and nurture our greatest asset, our people, a melting pot of talent to innovate and find solutions.

 Please note the information on this page is correct at time of publication but may change after we have piloted the qualification and made changes following feedback prior to launch.